Stock Analysis on Net

 Long-term Activity Ratio

-Analysis of the quarterly financial data reveals several notable trends across net sales, total assets, and total asset turnover for the period under review.
+The analysis of the quarterly financial data reveals several notable trends in sales, assets, and efficiency over the examined periods.

 Net Sales